matty64047/vscode-terminals/readme.md

 <p align="center">
   <img src="https://raw.githubusercontent.com/fabiospampinato/vscode-terminals/master/resources/logo.png" width="128" alt="Logo">
 </p>
+This is a custom Fork made by Matt Connolly

+v2

 An extension for setting-up multiple terminals at once, or just running some commands.